Research

 Book Project 1: The Adversary’s Veto

-Book Project 2: Brave New World
+Book Project 2: The Two-Leviathan Problem

 Peer-reviewed Journal Articles